CBD against depression

 Are there risks or side effects with depression and CBD?

-Yes, the use of cannabidiol (CBD) in depression is generally considered well tolerated, yet some Risks and side effects to be noted – especially at higher dosages or when taken with other medications simultaneously.
+Yes, the use of cannabidiol (CBD) for depression is generally considered well tolerated, yet some Risks and side effects to be noted – especially with higher dosages or when taken simultaneously with other medications.

 |